-39.2.3.
-Rathmore functions as a local service centre for the rural hinterland including Baltimore and community facilities within the settlement include the primary school, Catholic Church and a public house.
+- 39.2.3.
+Rathmore functions as a local service centre for the rural hinterland including Baltimore and community facilities within the settlement include the primary school, Catholic Church and a public house. - 39.2.4.

-39.2.4.
 In terms of education, Rathmore National School is a mixed school with an enrolment of 118 children in the 2008-2009 academic year.
-At present there is no requirement for further accommodation to cater for incoming pupils.

-39.2.5.
-The public water supply serving Rathmore is limited pending the completion of the Leap / Baltimore water supply scheme (Phase 1), which is included in the WSIP 2010-2012.
+At present there is no requirement for further accommodation to cater for incoming pupils. - 39.2.5.
+The public water supply serving Rathmore is limited pending the completion of the Leap / Baltimore water supply scheme (Phase 1), which is included in the WSIP 2010-2012. - 39.2.6.

-39.2.6.
 There is no wastewater treatment infrastructure within Rathmore.
-All houses within the village are served by individual waste water treatment systems / septic tanks.
+All houses within the village are served by individual waste water treatment systems / septic tanks. - 39.2.7.
+There are no known flood hazards in this settlement. - 39.2.8.

-39.2.8.
 All new developments should deal with surface water in accordance with Sustainable Urban Drainage Systems (SUDS).